Positivity of Mass in Higher Dimensions: A Focusing Theorem in Higher Dimensions

-Then $\gamma$ contains a pair of conjugate points. \end{thm} Theorem \ref{thm:Borde} was stated in $3+1$ dimensions, although the proof does not rely on this and so also holds in higher dimensions.
+Theorem \ref{thm:Borde} was originally stated in $3+1$ dimensions, although the proof does not rely on this and hence the theorem also holds in higher dimensions.
 For this reason, we may use the conditions of this theorem in our higher dimensional generalisation of the positive mass theorem.
+As is pointed out in \cite{PSW}, if the Einstein equations are assumed to hold then the conditions of Borde's theorem can equivalently be expressed in terms of the energy-momentum tensor.

+Note that the conditions of Borde's theorem are entirely global.
+Other conditions often used in such focusing theorems relate to local positivity of energy (assuming the Einstein equations hold).
+These conditions can be violated in a quantum theory, so our approach has the advantage that it may be possible to extend it to the semi-classical regime.

-It may be the case that we can impose weaker conditions than those used in Borde's theorem and still rule out the existence of null lines.
-For example, Theorem \ref{thm:nullline} only required the metric to be $C^1$, so a focusing result for metrics which fail to be $C^2$ would provide a more general result.
-This is mentioned at the end of Section II.2 in \cite{PSW} and in \cite{Perspectives}.
-The important thing is merely that we impose sufficiently strong conditions to ensure that such geodesics are ruled out.
-As is pointed out in \cite{PSW}, if we impose the Einstein equations on our spacetime, then the conditions of Borde's theorem can equivalently be expressed in terms of the energy-momentum tensor.
-The condition that $T_{[a}R_{b]cd[e}T_{f]}T^cT^d\neq0$ at some point on every geodesic is called the \textit{generic condition} and is satisfied for all but a very special class of spacetimes \cite{PenHaw}.
+It may be the case that we could impose weaker conditions than those used in Borde's theorem and still rule out the existence of null lines.
+For example, Theorem \ref{thm:nullline} only required the metric to be $C^{1,1}$, so a focusing result for metrics which fail to be $C^2$ would provide a more general result.
+This is mentioned at the end of Section II.2 in \cite{PSW} and also in \cite{Perspectives}.
+The important thing is that we impose sufficiently strong conditions to ensure that null lines cannot exist.
+The condition that $T_{[a}R_{b]cd[e}T_{f]}T^cT^d\neq0$ at some point on every geodesic is called the \textit{generic condition} and is satisfied in all but a very special class of spacetimes \cite{PenHaw}.
 As discussed in \cite{PSW}, it does not appear to be a particularly restrictive assumption.
 This is because if it is not satisfied by our spacetime, then we would expect it to be satisfied by some other spacetime which is ``nearby'' in some sense and whose 4-momentum differs by an arbitrarily small amount.
-As a result, imposing this assumption does not appear to weaken the positivity of mass result obtained in this paper or in \cite{PSW}.
+As a result, imposing this assumption does not appear to weaken the positivity of mass result obtained here.

-Using Theorems \ref{thm:nullline} and \ref{thm:Borde}, we derive the following corollary, which is our version of the positive mass theorem in higher dimensions. \begin{cor} Let $(M,g)$ be an asymptotically Schwarzschildean spacetime in $D+1$ dimensions which satisfies the conditions of Borde's theorem and is such that $\mathcal{D}\cup\mathcal{I}$ is globally hyperbolic as a subset of $\tilde{M}$.
+Using Theorems \ref{thm:nullline} and \ref{thm:Borde}, we derive the following corollary, which is our version of the positive mass theorem in higher dimensions. \begin{cor} Let $(M,g)$ be a uniformly Schwarzschildean spacetime in $D+1$ dimensions ($D\geq4$) which satisfies the conditions of Borde's theorem for every complete causal geodesic and is such that $\mathcal{D}\cup\mathcal{I}$ is globally hyperbolic as a subset of $\tilde{M}$.
 Then $m_{ADM}\geq0$. \end{cor}